-Co-requisite: MATH 1332 Course Content Access Fee \$96
+Co-requisite: MATH 1332 Course Content Access Fee \$101

-MATH 0314 College Algebra Co-requisite (3-0) (3 credits)
+MATH 0314 College Algebra Co-requisite

 This course is a developmental math co-requisite course.
 The description and student learning outcomes follow the description and the student learning outcomes of the College Algebra course: In-depth study and applications of polynomial, rational, radical, exponential and logarithmic functions, and systems of equations using matrices.
 Additional topics such as sequences, series, probability, and conics may be included.